Vladimir612/hakatonAlgoritam/README.md

 ![image](https://user-images.githubusercontent.com/53167193/169937778-ac87667e-f655-45b1-91a1-a6ac64e4a685.png)

 Also the bottom point x coordinate will always be the same as the top point x coordinate of the parent one.
-The bottom point y coordinate will always be the height of parent traingle moved from top point y coordinate.
+The bottom point y coordinate will always be the height of parent triangle moved from top point y coordinate.

 ![image](https://user-images.githubusercontent.com/53167193/169937814-25dd67fb-d7f4-4be8-8c4d-8976960c8df4.png)

-This is what we want to have after this logic after which we will draw this middle triangle
+This is what we want to have after this logic, after which we will draw this middle triangle

 ![image](https://user-images.githubusercontent.com/53167193/169937946-f88766cd-a486-45e3-8226-4033bc4d073d.png)